 Marketable securities: The Company invests its excess cash balances in marketable securities and classifies its investments as available-for-sale based on facts and circumstances present at the time it purchased the securities.
 At each balance sheet date presented, the Company classified all of its investments in marketable securities as available-for-sale and as current assets as they represent the investment of funds available for current operations.
-The Company reports available-for-sale debt securities at fair value at each balance sheet date and include any unrealized holding gains and losses (the adjustment to fair value) in accumulated other comprehensive loss, a component of stockholders' equity.
+The Company reports available-for-sale securities at fair value at each balance sheet date and include any unrealized holding gains and losses (the adjustment to fair value) in accumulated other comprehensive loss, a component of stockholders' equity.
 Realized gains and losses are determined using the specific identification method and are included in other income (expense).
-If any adjustment to fair value reflects a decline in the value of the marketable securities, the Company considers all available evidence to evaluate if an impairment loss exists, and if so, mark the investment to market through a charge to its consolidated statements of operations and comprehensive loss.
-The Company's marketable securities are classified as cash equivalents if the original maturity, from the date of purchase, is 90 days or less, and as marketable securities if the original maturity, from the date of purchase, is in excess of 90 days.
-The Company's cash equivalents are generally composed of commercial paper, corporate notes, U.S. treasury securities and money market funds.
+If any adjustment to fair value reflects a decline in the value of the marketable securities, the Company considers all available evidence to evaluate if an impairment loss exists, and if so, adjusts the investment to market value through a charge to its consolidated statements of operations and comprehensive loss.
+The Company's marketable securities are classified as cash equivalents if the original maturity, from the date of purchase, is in excess of 90 days.
+The Company's cash equivalents are generally composed of commercial paper and money market funds.